Invincible Shield: Background and recording

 In February 2020, the band officially began writing sessions for their 19th album, but as guitarist Richie Faulkner stated later, they "faced some challenges with schedules due to the pandemic" and had not been able to get together and work on new music: "We wanted to keep it the same dynamic as Firepower – as we all got together, played the songs in pre-production before recording them".

 In September 2021, after the pandemic restrictions were lifted the band started their 50 Heavy Metal Years world tour.
 "So the next obstacle, if you wanna call it that, was the tour.
 We had to go out and tour and record bits and pieces in between the tour legs."
 Due to ongoing restrictions, the album was recorded in various places: Scott Travis and Richie Faulkner in Nashville, Tennessee (where they reside), Rob Halford in Phoenix, Arizona, and Ian Hill while on tour in various European cities.

 In March 2022, Faulkner revealed that the drums for the new record had already been recorded and emphasized that the songs "are a bit more progressive in places" having a few twists and turns musically that Firepower does not have.
 To avoid misunderstandings Faulkner stated later that the album will not be a musical continuation of the experimental Nostradamus or progressive in a Rush-like interpretation, but "instead of verse, chorus, verse, chorus, solo, chorus, finish, sometimes it goes off and plays it a little... like the old '70s Judas Priest used to, like the 'Sinner' and stuff like that".

 In May 2023, after Rob Halford laid down his parts in the studio in Phoenix, Arizona with producer and touring guitarist Andy Sneap, the band stated they had finished tracking and the album had moved on to the mixing and mastering stage.
 The songs "Sons of Thunder" and "Escape from Reality" were written by Glenn Tipton, and he performed guitar solos on both "Sons of Thunder" and "Vicious Circle."
 The bonus track "The Lodger" was written by Bob Halligan Jr., who has written other songs for the band, most notably "Some Heads Are Gonna Roll".

 The album was announced on 7 October 2023 before the band's performance at the first Power Trip festival in Indio, California.
 The album trailer was then uploaded on the band's YouTube channel containing the intro of "Panic Attack".

 The first single, "Panic Attack", was released on 13 October 2023, followed by "Trial by Fire" on 17 November, "Crown of Horns" on 19 January 2024 and "The Serpent and the King" on 22 February.
 The band embarked on a world tour one month after the album's release.

+Invincible Shield debuted at number 18, on the Billboard 200, selling 25,000 copies in its first week in the US.
+It also debuted at number two on the UK albums chart and reached number one in six countries.
+Judas Priest embarked on a North American tour in the Spring of 2024, in support of the album.